krish-thorcode/Logistic-Regression-on-Hadoop-using-PySpark/README.md

 The goal was to run a Logistic Regression model on Hadoop, using the PySpark API, and compare its performance with the models that were run without Hadoop, i.e., on local file system (Linux).

-Three different implementations of Logistic Regression were run:
+Three different implementations of Logistic Regression were implemented and run:
   * Written from scratch in Python
   * Using scikit-learn LogisticRegression class
   * Using Spark LogisticRegression

 While the first one did not finish training, scikit-learn took 28 minutes, while Spark completed training on the entire dataset in 25 seconds (about 65x faster than sklearn!).
-This kind of contrasting difference was not expected to be observed, and it was amazing.
+This was a significantly contrast in the performances.

+(The complete report- *Final_report.pdf*)